New Arrivals and Oppression in an Ancient Land

 James Pyne’s position as a businessman and landholder were not to be characteristics of his descendants.
 His great grandson, my father Tom was born in 1935 in one of Australia’s most beautiful and wettest areas, the sugar town of Babinda.
 Any lack of material wealth was compensated by the beauty of the environment Tom grew up in.
 Babinda, nestled at the base of Mt Bartle Frere, Qld’s highest peak, was 40 minutes south of Gordonvale.
 Tom went to Bellenden Ker State School about nine miles north of Babinda and his father Jack owned a small cane farm at a place called Deeral.
 Dad’s parents John (Jack) and Katherine Pyne were salt of the earth people and taught young Tom that nothing comes from nothing.
 They had 5 children, Jack, the oldest of the brood, followed by Ethel, Frank and Grace, with Tom the youngest.

-Tom’s early years were spent during the war, with little money but much enjoyment as he explored with his friends, walking for miles and enjoying the local swimming holes.
-Of his older brothers, Frank joined the army when came of age and Jack later moved to Brisbane where he was hit by a bus while crossing the road and tragically died.
+Tom’s early years, during the war, were a time of little money but much enjoyment as he explored with his friends, walking for miles and enjoying the local swimming holes.
+Of his older brothers, Frank joined the army when he came of age and Jack moved to Brisbane where he was hit by a bus while crossing the road and tragically died.

 After the War, Frank was a member of the allied armed forces occupying Japan.
 While in Japan he met and fell in love with a woman named Cheako.
 Such an occurrence was not unknown.
 Indeed, with so many young men wedding, the term ‘Japanese War Bride’ was born.
 However back in Australia anti-Japanese sentiment remained strong.
 The hostility was real and raw, and in some ways understandable following the inhumane treatment of Australian troops during the war.
 So, when Kate Pyne went to the train station to welcome her son home and embraced his new Japanese wife, there was every reason to believe her heart was breaking.
 However, that hug would not have been just for the benefit of Frank and other family members but to send a message to any other onlookers that this woman is “one of us” and that love conquers all.
 Nevertheless, the racism that was such an entrenched part of the Far North would ensure that Frank focused inwards on his family and ensured they were protected and loved.
 Working at the Mulgrave Mill he focused on home and family and resisted the anti-Japanese sentiment of the time.